romainjacquet/chirpstack-helm/README.md

 ### with helm

 Build and deploy with helm.
-This is **not the recommanded** method.
+This is **not the recommanded** method but it can help in development phases.

 ```shell
 helm dependency build charts/chirpstack